piam/bjc-course/curriculum/03-build-your-own-blocks/labs/01-build-your-own-blocks.md

 ![Dialog](lab-block-26.png)

 Try It!
-AddNumbers & JoinText
+AddNumbers and JoinText
 -----------------------------
 Your challenge is to create the following two blocks.
 You can use the same project file.